mwbowers/mwbowers.github.io/reference/datagate/datagate-client/file-adapter.md

 ### FileAdapter([IFileObject](/reference/datagate/datagate-client/i-file-object.html))

-Initializes a new instance of the FileAdapter class.
+Initializes a new instance of the FileAdapter class with a FileObject.

 ```cs
 FileAdapter(IFileObject)